 CIO, UAW, Retiree Medical Benefits Trust

-Prior to Charlotte’s position at Data Consulting Group, she was the Vice President and CTO of The Auto Club Group, the second largest AAA club in North America (2008-2014).
-Charlotte was previously the Director of Global Computing for General Motors from 2004-2007.
+Prior to Decker’s position at Data Consulting Group, she was the Vice President and CTO of The Auto Club Group, the second largest AAA club in North America (2008-2014).
+Decker was previously the Director of Global Computing for General Motors from 2004-2007.
 She spent 3 years as the Vice President of Application Development and Support at Borders Group, and served on the Board of Directors for the Border Foundation.
 She also worked for 13 years at Ford Motor Company, where she served as Manager of Infrastructure Implementation.
-Since 2010, Charlotte has served on the Michigan Council of Women in Technology (MCWT) Foundation.
+Since 2010, Decker has served on the Michigan Council of Women in Technology (MCWT) Foundation.

 |Karen Fireman (BSE CE ’80; MBA ’85)